BBC Lottery Scam is Intended to Deprive You of Your Hard Earned Money. Think About It!

 A man living in India (yes, India) is the latest to fall for a lottery scam.
 This particular scam was initiated by an SMS text message and it was sent to him two years ago.
 The text message asked him to send over his personal details so that he could claim his winnings.
 Yes, TEXT over his information.
 Sounds totally legit right?

 The man stated that he knew many people who received the same message, but they simply deleted the message.
-Ever the optimist, the man in question spoke to the scammers and gave him the information they requested.
-You know, information like his full name, bank details, and other things that should be kept private.
+Ever the optimist, the man in question spoke to the scammers and gave them the information they requested.
+You know, information like his full name, bank details, and other things should be kept private.
 The scammers asked the guy to deposit Rs 12,000 into an RBI bank account.
 Once he did this, the winnings would be released.
 Since the poor guy was… Well, poor and unemployed, he couldn’t make the deposit.

 During the course of two years, the guy made calls and sent letters to the BBC, begging for them to release his winnings.
 He ultimately went to the head office for the BBC in Delhi to see if there was a check in his name.
 He traveled 1,000 miles only to find out he was a victim of a scam.